xregistry/spec/core/spec.md

 same Group under which the `ximport` resides.
 - An empty array MAY be specified, implying no Resources are imported.

-Use of the `ximport` feature MUST only be used once per Group definition.
+Since the `resources` attribute is a map, use of the `ximport` feature MUST only be used once per Group definition.

 Additional locally defined Resources MAY be defined within a Group that uses the `ximport` feature, however, Resource `plural` and `singular` values MUST be unique across all imported and locally defined Resources.
+Locally defined Resources MUST NOT use `ximport` as a `plural` or `singular` name.

 See [Cross Referencing Resources](#cross-referencing-resources) for more additional information.